Child Birth Injury in Georgia

 It is essential that any parent whose child has been diagnosed with a birth injury in Georgia, take action to seek financial compensation.
 The most practical reason to pursue a childbirth injury lawsuit is to protect your financial future.
 A child and their mother may have to deal with a lifetime of setbacks and disabilities.
 The costs for treatment, medical equipment, and medications can overwhelm your budget quickly.
 As well, the trajectory of your life or your child’s can depend on pursuing civil action.

-The Georgia Department of Public Health states that there were over 5,000 infant deaths in the four year span between 2007 and 2011.
+The Georgia Department of Public Health states that there were over 5,000 infant deaths in the four years between 2007 and 2011.
 However, Match of Dimes reports that there has been a slight drop of 4% in infant deaths as of 2019, resulting in 7 deaths per 1,000 live births.

 Injury to your child is a nightmare scenario.
 But it may be in your best interest to engage the services of an experienced Georgia attorney if your child was injured in childbirth.
 He or she can help you navigate these processes and help enforce your child’s rights.